nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 Changing the dynamics mode
 **************************

-Dynamics mode can be used to tune GNSS performance for a specific use case.
+The dynamics mode describes the dynamics model for the receiver.
-Using a matching dynamics mode improves the positioning performance.
+General purpose mode is suitable for a wide range of applications, but using a dynamics mode tuned for a specific use case improves the positioning performance.
+The :ref:`nrf_modem_gnss_api` lists the maximum receiver speed used for predicting satellite visibility and Doppler frequencies in each mode, and for limiting receiver movement between fixes.
+However, these are not hard limits and GNSS will continue working at higher speeds, but with sub-optimal predictions and sub-optimal position computation and filtering.

 The dynamics mode can be changed without disruption in positioning.
 The selected dynamics mode is stored into the non-volatile memory.